agranlund/raven/hw/raven/a2/README.md

 - CPU temperature sensor to CKBD
 - PowerOff control from CKBD
 - PowerSwitch status can be read through XR68M752
+- Replaced one 12V fan header with PWM + ARGB
 - Changed IDE interface byte order from Intel to Atari big endian

 ## Planned: